Creamsandwich-06/SPECTION/README.md

       offers a centralized solution to manage privacy and consent that is adaptable to new regulations and consent models.
 The Healthcare API scales to manage data across the enterprise and supports HIPAA and 21 CFR part 11 compliance.
 + PyTorch
       is an optimized tensor library primarily used for Deep Learning applications using GPUs and CPUs.
 It is an open-source machine learning library for Python, mainly developed by the Facebook AI Research team.
-It is one of the widely used Machine learning libraries, others being TensorFlow and Keras. is a framework that we use to perform our data anyltics from google health care api.
+It is one of the widely used Machine learning libraries, others being TensorFlow and Keras. is a framework that we use to perform our data anayltics from google health care api.